 If you are starting out in project finance modelling and have not yet made a project finance model, the files and videos below are intended to allow you to see the project finance structure, the importance of timing mechanics, the essential nature of separating operating cash flows from financing cash flows and other issues including cash flow waterfalls.
-I have seen people try to learn modelling by copying from large actual models.
+I have seen people try to learn modelling by copying various techniques from large actual models.
 This is a complete B.S. way to learn modelling.
 The models are often wrong, and worst of all, young people waste time on the format of the models without understanding key principles.

 The set of videos and associated files also introduce you to some important and difficult financing issues related to raising funds during construction, evaluating debt size using different approaches, simulating different repayment and re-financing and measuring the effect of credit spreads and interest rate hedging.
 As soon as you start modelling debt you will hit a wall because of all sorts of circular references that can mess up the analysis.
-Instead of using typical copy and paste macros after you hit the wall, the course uses an advanced user-defined function approach to resolve the circular references.
+Instead of using typical copy and paste macros after you hit the wall, the on-line course below uses an advanced user-defined function approach to resolve the circular references.
 Using the UDF is the key to advanced project finance structuring analysis.

 Learning Project Finance Modelling and TLNV or TLNR